-[809] A. The History of the Classic Summary Jury Trial
+809 A. The History of the Classic Summary Jury Trial

 Unlike other ADR methods whose roots extend back decades if not centuries, the SJT is of recent origin.
-First used in 1980, the SJT is the innovation of Judge Thomas Lambros, a federal district court judge in Ohio. n7 Rather than relying on litigants to volunteer, Judge Lambros, as well as many other federal judges interested in testing the process, typically compelled participation based upon the assumptions that judges were best able to identify suitable disputes and that the same dynamics that prevented litigants from settling would likely interfere with their agreeing to the use of this or any other ADR method. n8
+First used in 1980, the SJT is the innovation of Judge Thomas Lambros, a federal district court judge in Ohio.
+7 Rather than relying on litigants to volunteer, Judge Lambros, as well as many other federal judges interested in testing the process, typically compelled participation based upon the assumptions that judges were best able to identify suitable disputes and that the same dynamics that prevented litigants from settling would likely interfere with their agreeing to the use of this or any other ADR method.
+8

 The SJT quickly came to occupy an enviable niche among ADR adherents.
-Enhanced by active judicial support (which at times approached evangelical fervor), the SJT was almost immediately accepted [810] within the lexicon of the ADR movement and its use became common-place in a few federal district courts. n9 Its popularity is generally attributed to its unique reliance on lay jurors, n10 although it is also probably the case that judges and litigants are more comfortable with its format because it relies more on traditional adversarial presentation than do other ADR methods (such as mediation) that seek to substitute a different dispute resolution orientation. n11 In addition, the SJT's quick rise through the ranks of accepted ADR methods was also attributable to the fact that it is one of the few alternative procedures specifically designed for complex cases. n12
+Enhanced by active judicial support (which at times approached evangelical fervor), the SJT was almost immediately accepted 810 within the lexicon of the ADR movement and its use became commonplace in a few federal district courts.
+9 Its popularity is generally attributed to its unique reliance on lay jurors, 10 although it is also probably the case that judges and litigants are more comfortable with its format because it relies more on traditional adversarial presentation than do other ADR methods (such as mediation) that seek to substitute a different dispute resolution orientation.
+11 In addition, the SJT's quick rise through the ranks of accepted ADR methods was also attributable to the fact that it is one of the few alternative procedures specifically designed for complex cases.
+12

-[811] SJT advocates billed it as accurate, n13 useful for a wide variety of case types, n14 easy to implement because it required little additional administrative support, n15 and cost effective for both the parties and the court. n16 Indeed, its proponents went so far as to hail it as a "no risk" procedure because, even if the parties did not settle, the efforts invested in the SJT would help in preparation for the full trial. n17 Spurred by glowing reports of SJT's apparent success in the federal setting, state courts expressed interest in the process in the mid-1980s. n18 This initial wave of support [812] perhaps crested when the Judicial Conference of the United States formally endorsed the "experimental use" of SJTs a mere four years after the process was first employed. n19 summary jury has in assessing witness credibility given its reliance on lawyers' summaries of evidence. n22 Similarly, some have questioned whether [813] it is appropriate to permit unprepared attorneys to participate in an SJT where they might benefit from seeing their opponent's presentation prior to the subsequent "real" trial. n23 Questions have also been raised as to whether the process generates any significant cost savings to the parties. n24 As a result, critics have suggested that, contrary to its billing as a "no risk" procedure, the SJT might actually impede settlements or encourage settlements that are of low quality. n25 In addition, even conceding that the process may prove effective in particular disputes, it has been suggested that other ADR methods -- particularly court-ordered arbitration or more active judicial management of cases -- would achieve comparable results with less cost to both litigants and the courts. n26
+811 SJT advocates billed it as accurate, 13 useful for a wide variety of case types, 14 easy to implement because it required little additional administrative support, 15 and cost effective for both the parties and the court.
+16 Indeed, its proponents went so far as to hail it as a "no risk" procedure because, even if the parties did not settle, the efforts invested in the SJT would help in preparation for the full trial.
+17 Spurred by glowing reports of SJT's apparent success in the federal setting, state courts expressed interest in the process in the mid-1980s.
+18 This initial wave of support 812 perhaps crested when the Judicial Conference of the United States formally endorsed the "experimental use" of SJTs a mere four years after the process was first employed.
+19 Criticisms soon surfaced, however.
+Beginning with an article by Judge Richard Posner that questioned both its utility and ethical propriety, 20 the SJT has been subjected to a series of increasingly virulent attacks that have exposed a number of weaknesses thought to be inherent in the SJT.
+21 Critics, for example, have detailed the difficulties a summary jury has in assessing witness credibility given its reliance on lawyers' summaries of evidence.
+22 Similarly, some have questioned whether 813 it is appropriate to permit unprepared attorneys to participate in an SJT where they might benefit from seeing their opponent's presentation prior to the subsequent "real" trial.
+23 Questions have also been raised as to whether the process generates any significant cost savings to the parties.
+24 As a result, critics have suggested that, contrary to its billing as a "no risk" procedure, the SJT might actually impede settlements or encourage settlements that are of low quality.
+25 In addition, even conceding that the process may prove effective in particular disputes, it has been suggested that other ADR methods--particularly court-ordered arbitration or more active judicial management of cases--would achieve comparable results with less cost to both litigants and the courts.
+26